 Nearby the spring I encountered Lingquan Courtyard.
 It was late morning now and I realized that I still hadn’t stopped to rest since my arrival on the mountain.
 I took out some snacks that I’d brought along for the hike as I did some reading about the courtyard.

 Like Tianmenshan Temple, the original dates back to the Tang dynasty, although what we see today was built more recently.
-And in the 1970’s, archaeologists dug up four Guan Yin statues here in addition to a bronze sword, all of which date back over 1,000 years old.
+And in the 1970’s, archaeologists dug up four Guan Yin statues here in addition to a bronze sword, all of which date back to over 1,000 years ago.

 Feeling recharged, I proceeded over to one of the eastern path’s major lookout points called the Cloud Bucking Barrier.
 The name is derived from a famous Qing dynasty poem.
 There were no clouds in sight during my visit, but supposedly this vantage point can be quite the spectacle if the timing is right.

 Next I climbed Yu Hu Peak, which I’d been admiring from a distance for awhile thus far.
 The peak is named after a type of Chinese pot used to store alcohol.
-According to legend, it was the very pot used by the goddess Ma Gu.
+According to legend, the peak was once the very pot used by the goddess Ma Gu.

 And walking back down, I got yet another view of Tianmen Cave, which I would go on to visit shortly.
 And I also got a clear view of the insane road I’d be taking back down to get to the city.
 The road has no less than 99 sharp bends and the journey lasts about 20 minutes.
 I was starting to feel some motion sickness just looking at it!

-I finally arrived at the elevator which would take me down to Tianmen Cave But I still had one more landmark to visit at the upper level of the mountain.
-At 1500 meters above sea level, the Yunmengxian Peak is the highest peak of the mountain, and is therefore visible from all over the area.
-And at the top is an observatory offering 360 degree views of the entire scenic area.
+I finally arrived at the elevator which would take me down to Tianmen Cave.
+But I still had one more landmark to visit at the upper level of the mountain.
+At 1500 meters above sea level, the Yunmengxian Peak is the highest peak of Tianmen Mountain, and is therefore visible from all over the area.
+And at the top is an observatory offering 360 degree views of the surrounding scenery.

 I stopped for awhile to appreciate the views.
 And as it was finally starting to get quite crowded, I was grateful that this was one of my last major stops of the day.
 In addition to Yu Hu Peak, I could even see the entire Tianmenshan Temple complex in the distance.
 As mentioned, the temple is directly connected with Yunmengxian Peak by cable car, but I certainly didn’t regret walking the eastern trail!